daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

 ### IR kernel
+For R to work in Jupyter notebooks we need to install the IR kernel.
 Open RStudio and type the following commands into the Console panel:

 ```
 install.packages('IRkernel')